How to get the most out of your session

 Make sure it is a good time for you to have a treatment.

-Reschedule your appointment if you have any of the following: a fever, dizziness, nausea, bruises, wounds or skin irritations (such as sunburn or rashes).
+Reschedule your appointment if you are unwell or have any of the following: fever, dizziness, nausea, bruises, wounds or skin irritations (such as sunburn or rashes).

 Refrain from drinking alcohol 6 hours prior to your treatment.

 Stay hydrated (Please do not gulp down water just before your treatment).

 It is not recommended to have a big meal just before your treatment.

 Give yourself enough time to arrive on time and relax.

 Treatment session will start with a consultation.
 We ask you questions to better design a session that meets your needs and goals within the time allotted.
 Feel free to address any concerns you may have.
 Let us know if you are not happy with the proposed treatment plan.

 Your comfort is important to us.
 Make sure you are comfortable and let us know if you are not.
 Tell us if you are cold, do not like the music or are experiencing discomfort with the technique being applied.

 Feel free to bring your own music to play during the session.